artkonekt/artkonekt.com/source/_posts/2017-08-14-concord-reusable-and-extensible-modules-for-laravel.md

 2. Organize
 3. Write/finish

+#### First Time With Laravel

+When I saw Laravel for the first time, it was about version 4 or 3 I guess.
+My impression was it has a very funky looking site, easy to read documentation.
+I left off in about 2 minutes when I saw they're using 'statics' everywhere.
+Not me - said, and went back to my abstracts (which I'm pretty good at btw 😎).

+#### The Sylius Story

 In my case I started evaluating E-commerce libraries, platforms and frameworks.
 We ended up using [Sylius](http://sylius.org).
 It's targeted to developers (which I am), built on top of Symfony which is one of my favorite 3 PHP frameworks.
 Pawel (the creator of Sylius) usually highlights the fact that Sylius is TDD/BDD in the first place.
 I do TDD myself, but if I'm honest I don't care at all if the platform is TDD.
 We've implemented 5 shops with Sylius and neither ran their tests once.
 Sylius is still a very good choice, but I found myself drifting away from some programming principles they're sticking to.